-To volunteer at the Provo City Library, please complete and return a Volunteer Application.
+To volunteer at the Provo City Library, please complete our Volunteer Application.
 Hard-copy Volunteer Applications can be picked up from the 1st Floor Reference Desk in the Library's Rogers Wing.
-Completed applications may be returned in one of the following ways:
+Hard-copy applications may be returned in one of the following ways:

 Please note that one must be fourteen years of age or older to volunteer at the Library.
 All volunteers under the age of eighteen must complete and turn in a Parental/Guardian Consent Form with their applications.

 As the Library receives a high volume of Volunteer Applications weekly, please allow between 2-3 weeks for application processing.
 All applications are sent to Provo City's Human Resources Department for a mandatory background check.
 All volunteers are subject to departmental approval; after your application is approved, you will be contacted by a member of our staff to get started.